 - Triggering Model Retraining.
 An important part of model monitoring is to know when exactly to start the retraining procedure.
 A few workflows in the KNIME Model Process Factory are dedicated to check whether model performance has fallen below a specified accuracy threshold and to retrigger its retraining, if needed.

 - Full Working Examples.
 As usual, we provide full working example workflows - including data - to show how to handle typical modelling process tasks and conditions.

 Anyone using KNIME can take advantage of the KNIME Model Factory.
-It is available via the KNIME EXAMPLES server under 50_Applications/26_Model_Process_Management50_Applications/26_Model_Process_Management* and can run on KNIME Analytics Platform, which means it is open source and free.
+It is available on the KNIME Hub and runs on KNIME Analytics Platform, which means it is open source and free.
 Major benefits can be realized in terms of automation and interfacing by using the KNIME Model Factory with KNIME Server.

 There is a tremendous amount of information available - far too much for a blog entry - and we would encourage you to look at